-If you have stretch marks, I have good and bad news for you.
+If you have muscle stretch marks and want to get rid of them, I have good and bad news for you.

-Stretch marks are linear, smooth scars or injuries on the skin caused by a wasting or degeneration of the outermost layer of the skin, the epidermis.
+Stretch marks are linear, smooth scars in the skin caused by injury or degeneration of the cartilage in your skin.

 Depending on skin color, they can be red or purple and fade over time to a pale, silvery hue.

 Muscle stretch marks are caused by an increase in the size of the muscles that lie underneath the skin, and most commonly appear on the biceps, shoulders, and glutes.
 They often appear as a set of faint, curved, parallel “tiger claw” scratches located right above the armpit:

 Here’s another shot of what stretch marks on the shoulders look like:

 And here’s what stretch marks on the biceps typically look like: